 - Installing PostGIS if Postgres is already installed - A separate installer file is available for the version that accompanies the 32-bit version of Postgres.
 If for some reason you do not use the Stack Builder noted above, you can use this installer.
-From the PostGIS Home page follow the Download link.
-Under the Binary Installers heading follow the Windows Downloads link.
-Under Released Versions follow the first windows download link (about 8 paragraphs down), which will take you to an Index list of installer versions.
-Go into the pg96 directory.
-Download the following installer:
+Locating the installer at the postgis.net site is a bit tricky, so here is a direct link:

 - Install QGIS - click the QGIS Standalone Installer Version 2.18 32-bit link under the Windows heading and run the downloaded setup file to install QGIS.

-- In addition to these software downloads please also download and unzip the data needed for the Lesson 3 data zip here.
+- In addition to these software downloads please also download and unzip the data needed for Lesson 3.

 - Work through Lesson 3 here on the course website.